All Episodes

 How exciting.

-So anyway, there's that that that stuff is out there.
+So anyway, that stuff is out there.

-But I I back back to the sequester here business.
+But back to the sequester here business.

-I just everything gets repeated.
+Everything gets repeated.

 The cycle, the claims, the threats, the crisis, Armageddon, it's the same.

-And we're talking 22 billion dollars.
+And we're talking $22 billion.

 It's not as though we're not going to spend anything.

-If the sequester happens, the first year is 44 billion dollars, Half of that's defense.
+If the sequester happens, the first year is $44 billion.

-And we got our our old buddy Ron Fournier, used to be at AP, not the National Journal.
+And we got our old buddy Ron Fournier, used to be at AP, not the National Journal.

 This is quite instructive, actually.